jamie-moffatt/my-site/_posts/2018-04-15-jsPsych-set-up.markdown

 Some parameters are consistent across all plugins (like `type:`), while others are unique to specific plugins (like `pages:`).
 A list of parameters that each plugin uses, along with explanations on what they do, can be found on the [jsPsych website](http://www.jspsych.org/plugins/overview/).

-# 6. Running your experiment
+# 6. Run your experiment

 After your new variable, write out the following code: